Statistical mechanics from quantum envariance and exchange symmetry: Discussion

 \section{Discussion}

-The results presented in this paper offer a significant shift in perspective, moving the foundations of statistical mechanics from a postulate-based framework to a deductive theory grounded in quantum mechanics.
-The central implication is that statistical laws are not merely abstract rules for dealing with ignorance but are direct physical consequences of the way quantum information~\cite{sebastian2019book} is structured and processed through entanglement~\cite{deffner2016,zurek2003} with an environment.
+The results presented in this paper offer a significant shift in perspective, moving the foundations of statistical mechanics from a postulate-based framework toward a formulation in which its core structures admit a deductive interpretation within quantum mechanics.
+The central implication is that statistical laws are not merely abstract rules for dealing with ignorance but are physical consequences of the way quantum information~\cite{sebastian2019book} is structured and processed through entanglement \cite{deffner2016,zurek2003} with an environment.

 Our derivation of the core ensembles~\cite{pathria2011} via envariance reframes the role of the observer and the environment.
-Instead of an external agent postulating probabilities, the environment actively enforces the statistical rules.
-The equiprobability of the microcanonical ensemble arises from the maximal symmetry~\cite{zurek2014} of a system-environment state, while the exponential form of the canonical ensemble~\cite{deffner2016} emerges as the statistically inevitable outcome for any small part of that larger whole.
-This provides a physical mechanism for thermalization and equilibrium, rooted in the flow and distribution of quantum information~\cite{sebastian2019book}.
+Rather than invoking probabilities as external assumptions, the environment actively enforces the statistical structure of equilibrium states.
+The equiprobability of the microcanonical ensemble arises from the maximal symmetry \cite{zurek2014quantumorigin} of a system--environment state, while the exponential form of the canonical ensemble~\cite{deffner2016} emerges as the statistically inevitable outcome for any small part of that larger whole.
+This provides a physical mechanism for thermalization and equilibrium, rooted in the flow and redistribution of quantum information~\cite{sebastian2019book}.

-The unified derivation of the binomial, Poisson, and Gaussian distributions~\cite{pathria2011} from a single quantum-mechanical model highlights the predictive power and internal consistency of this approach.
-It demonstrates that the statistics governing discrete events (like particle counts) and continuous variables are not independent phenomena, but are different facets of the same underlying quantum reality.
-This unification reinforces the idea that classical probability theory is an emergent feature of a more fundamental quantum information theory~\cite{zurek2003}.
+The unified derivation of the binomial, Poisson, and Gaussian distributions from a single quantum-mechanical model underscores the predictive power and internal coherence of this methodology.
+It shows that the statistics that govern discrete events (like particle counts) and continuous variables are not separate things, but arise from common underlying combinatorial and entanglement structures.
+From this perspective, classical probability theory appears as an effective description emerging from more fundamental quantum-information constraints \cite{zurek2003}.